top of page

 Start Small & Build Confidence

 If you're new to wild camping, don't feel like you need to take on the Scottish Highlands or the Lake District on your first trip.
 Start small by choosing a nearby, less challenging location—perhaps Dartmoor or the Brecon Beacons.
-This will give you a chance to practice your camping skills, get comfortable with the gear, and learn about your own preferences in a less demanding environment.
-Consider trying a campsite on your own to get used to your gear and being on your own first (See the prefect site for that here.)
+This will give you a chance to practice your camping skills, become comfortable with the gear, and discover your own preferences in a less demanding environment.
+Consider trying a campsite on your own to get used to your gear and being on your own for the first time (See the perfect site for that here).

 As you gain experience, you'll grow more confident in your abilities and start to explore more remote or challenging spots.
 Whether you're learning how to set up your tent in the wind or perfecting your cooking setup, every camping experience will build your knowledge and confidence, making each trip more enjoyable than the last.